LaCodon/continuously_diary_recorder/README.md

 The container will automatically train your RASA model on startup.
 You should think about mounting the ```/generated/intents/``` directory to your host system to persist changes in your traingset.

+**Important:** The Bot uses Sqlite as a storage backend.
+The database file will be located in ```/.data/```.
+Consider mountig this directory as persistent docker volume.
+If you want to use postgres instead of sqlite, have a look at https://botpress.io/docs/10.50/recipes/dbs/

 ## API

 The Bot offers an API to get the collected data: